publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt5/m__us_usc_t29_s1132.md

             (B) fails to update or comply with the terms of the funding improvement or rehabilitation plan in accordance with the requirements of such section,

-            by an employer that has an obligation to contribute with respect to the multiemployer plan or an employee organization that represents active participants in the multiemployer plan, for an order compelling the plan sponsor to adopt a funding improvement or rehabilitation plan or to update or comply with the terms of the funding improvement or rehabilitation plan in accordance with the requirements of such section and the funding improvement or rehabilitation plan.
+            by an employer that has an obligation to contribute with respect to the multiemployer plan or an employee organization that represents active participants in the multiemployer plan, for an order compelling the plan sponsor to adopt a funding improvement or rehabilitation plan or to update or comply with the terms of the funding improvement or rehabilitation plan in accordance with the requirements of such section and the funding improvement or rehabilitation plan; or

+        (11) in the case of a multiemployer plan, by an employee representative, or any employer that has an obligation to contribute to the plan, (A) to enjoin any act or practice which violates subsection (k) of [section 1021 of this title][/us/usc/t29/s1021] (or, in the case of an employer, subsection (l) of such section), or (B) to obtain appropriate equitable relief (i) to redress such violation or (ii) to enforce such subsection.

     (b) __Plans qualified under Internal Revenue Code; maintenance of actions involving delinquent contributions__